 Oh no!
 I Screwed Up My Probation!
 What Do I Do?

-It is a very serious legal issue to be on probation (community supervision) and have a probation revocation.
-It is more serious than getting the original charge.
+A probation revocation is a very serious legal issue.
+Often, it is more serious than getting the original charge.
 There are typically more options available when the original charge is pending.
-When a probation revocation is filed, the options are much more limited.
-The case situation is far more serious as the judge, prosecutor, and probation officer view a revocation as a “mess up” in defiance of court orders.
+With a probation revocation, the options are much more limited.
+The case situation is far more serious as the judge, prosecutor, and probation officer view a revocation as a defiance of court orders.
 The first thing to do is to call our office.
 It is imperative that we speak with you before you speak with your probation officer.
 Anything and everything you say to your probation officer can and will be used against you.
 Call our office and we will advise you of the next proper steps to take.